-Course audit is one half of tuition rate per credit hour.
+Course audit is one half of tuition rate per credit hour. (undergraduate on campus courses only)

 COSTS FOR MAY TERM AND SUMMER TERMS

 Since university operating and instructional expenses are generally less during these terms, the tuition rate is reduced.
 The last date to drop a summer course without being charged for the course in the module is before the module begins.
 Module classes are part of an academic term.
 To not incur charges, courses should be dropped by the date and time indicated on the Timetable of Dates.